TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 TYPO3 uses the locking API in the core.
 You can do the same in your extension for operations which require locking.
 This is the case if you use a resource, where concurrent access can be a problem.
-For example if your are getting a cache entry, while another process sets the same entry.
+For example if you are getting a cache entry, while another process sets the same entry.
 This may result in incomplete or corrupt data, if locking is not used.